vvmc/vvmc.github.io/pages/docs/business-admin-guides/manage.md

 ---

 ### Prerequisites
-* Set up duration activity pay.
+* Set up activity pay.
 * Assign pay group to employee and employee position.
-* Security: *Duration Activity Pay* in the Academic Faculty functional area.
+* Security: *Activity Pay* in the Academic Faculty functional area.

 ### Context
-You can use the **Manage Duration Activity Pay Assignments** task to assign new or adjust existing activity assignments during an academic duration.
+You can use the **Manage Activity Pay Assignments** task to assign new or adjust existing activity assignments during an academic duration.

 ### Steps
-1. Access the **Manage Duration Activity Pay Assignments** task.
+1. Access the **Manage Activity Pay Assignments** task.
 1. As you complete the task, consider:
     <table>
     <colgroup>